rwlist/server/docs/dev-plans/ideas.md

 ```
 /
     dir1/
-            boxes/      :that is a virtual directory, collection of boxes
+            boxes/      * This is a virtual directory, collection of boxes
                 box1
                 box2
                 box3
                 box4
 ```

-So, here is virtual directory `boxes`, that is a collection of 4 boxes.
+So, here is the virtual directory `boxes`, which is a collection of 4 boxes.

 It's also possible to execute standard MongoDB queries in that directory.

 Also, there can be many other examples of virtual directories.

-They can be similar to collections, can be not.
+They can be either similar or not.

-You can imagine a collections which deny deleting documents from them.
+You can imagine a collections which disallow deleting documents from them.

 ## Can wait longer